SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/migrate-from-ecb-to-spfx-extensions.md

 5. After the application installation is completed, open the **Documents** library of the site and see the custom ECB menu item in action by selecting a single document.

-Enjoy your new custom ECB menu item built using the SharePoint Framework Extensions!
+Enjoy your new custom ECB menu item built by using the SharePoint Framework Extensions!

 ## See also